Tsert.Com

 We chose an object-based approach; because, we believe it is a simpler way to provide basic direct inheritance, than the object oriented one.
 The inheritance provided is dynamic, and can be completely changed; which gives rise to the possibility of writing adaptive scripts.

-Script-based applications are, by default and for security reasons, not granted direct access to any filesystems.
+Script-based applications are, by default and for security reasons, not granted direct access to any file-systems.
 Access is only granted through the SALT protocol and script signatures.

 Article Abstract

-Tsert::OS TFS Guard©®
+TFS Guard©®

 Access Control